wp-plugins/related/readme.txt

 * Choose from posts, pages or any other post type
 * Support for custom post types
 * Re-order related posts via drag and drop
+* Widget that shows the related posts
 * Custom markup possible, or simply use the default output

 The plugin was written to have the option to add related posts to each blog post using a simple but functional plugin.
 You can select the related posts yourself manually.

-To display the related posts, simply add the following line in your template, inside the WordPress loop.
+To display the related posts, you can use the widget that is included.

+If you want more control, simply add the following line in your template, inside the WordPress loop.

 	<?php echo $related->show(get_the_ID()); ?>